 Name: Year:

 Subject/Course:

 Head Teacher: Teacher:

 Assessment Title:

-Date of Notification: Due D Pate:
+Date of Notification: Due Date e:

 Date appeal submitted:

-Task missed ☐ Task sat for
+Either (tick option): Task missed Task sat for

-Either (tick option): Illness Misadventure

-Seeking special consideration because of:
+Seeking special consideration because of: Illness Misadventure

 Details of appeal:

-(Attach all necessary medical and other ce
+(Attach all necessary medical and other ce Policy) ertificate es and refer to the HBHS As sessment

-Student signature: Date:
+Student signature: Dat ce:

-Parent/caregiver signature: Date
+Parent/caregiver signature: D ate:

+School Procedure

-School Procedure Deputy Principal issues and receives Illness/Misac Deputy Principal discusses with the Principal Head Teacher receives a photocopy of the appea Before Mid Year reporting period (Yr7-11) and Fi I I Deputy Principal and Head
+Deputy Principal issues and receives Illness/Misadventure Appeal form

+Deputy Principal discusses with the Principal

+Head Teacher receives a photocopy of the appeal

+Before Mid Year reporting period (Yr7-11) and Final reporting (Yr7-12), Principal, Deputy Principal and Head Teacher will meet to discuss the appeal.

-Teacher will meet to discuss the appeal. □ School Admin Officer will enter details on SENTR. into the students file. □ Principal will sign the letter and give to front officer.
-AL and generate outcome letter
+School Admin Officer will enter details on SENTRAL and generate outcome letter for parent.
+A copy will be placed into the students file.

+Principal will sign the letter and give to front office for posting.